kiwidip/funny-username-generator/README.md

     AloneJoyousStar
     ...

+## I want more!!!

+Currently there are 67 x 200 x 200 = 2.68 mio different combinations.

+Shell script added for easy name generation.

+To generate 20 names at once just use the following bash command:

+    for i in {1..20}; do ./generate_user_name.sh ; done

 ## Todo

-Currently there are 67 x 200 x 200 = 2.68 mio different combinations.

-- provide a shell script that generates xxxx names to then randomly choose/or grep into...
+- update/improve the dictionaries / some words do not fit so well / others could further enrich the experience

-- update/improve the dictionaries / feel free to send a pull request
+Feel free to edit and send a pull request. :)